Skip to main content

 • Government-issued photo ID for the claimant

-• Letters Testamentary or Letters of Administration (if no POD or joint owner)
+• Letters Testamentary or Letters of Administration (no POD, no joint owner, no trust title)

-Processing timelines at America First: POD and joint accounts typically process within 5-10 business days after documentation is received.
-Probate-dependent accounts vary based on court timelines.
+Processing timelines at America First: POD and joint-account payouts typically move once the certified death certificate and claimant ID are accepted.
+Note the Section 23 ten-day window during which payments authorized by the deceased member may still be honored after notice.
+Accounts that require Letters Testamentary or Letters of Administration move on the probate court timeline.
 Incomplete documentation is the most common cause of delays—submitting all required documents with the initial claim helps avoid additional processing time.

-America First requires several documents to process a claim, including Certified death certificate, Government-issued photo ID for claimant, and Letters Testamentary or Letters of Administration (if no POD or joint owner), and additional documentation depending on the account type.
+America First requires several documents to process a claim, including Certified copy of the death certificate, Government-issued photo ID for the claimant, and Letters Testamentary or Letters of Administration (no POD, no joint owner, no trust title), and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.

 Frequently asked questions

-America First's Death Claims / Estate Settlement can be reached by phone at 1-800-999-3961 for questions throughout the claims process.
+America First's Trust Services -- Deceased Member Account Counseling / Estate Settlement can be reached by phone at 1-800-999-3961 for questions throughout the claims process.

 Multiple America First accounts may mean multiple claims.
 Some account types can be processed together, but others require their own documentation.
-Check with the Trust Services (Members Trust Company) to confirm what applies.
+Check with the America First Trust Advisors (Members Trust Company) to confirm what applies.

 America First